g-lok/gs-dotfiles/medium.md

 ```

+I can't figure out how to paste this in lazyvim without everything getting screwed up.
+Even the original string I copied that looked fine in the script looks completely mangled when I echo it to the terminal.
+I need to figure out how to copy/display that string correctly.

 The Omakub scripts has this in their boot.sh script, which is the first script that launches everything.
 It also has a script devoted entirely to making the banner colored and pretty, but that script never appears to be called by anything else, so I don't know how it works.
 That's a problem for later, I'll just copy Omakub if need be.

 ### Get username and relevant info